MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 ### Fluid Dynamics

-Sandspiel's fluid simulation usually really stands out to people who play with it, which makes me feel a bit guilty, because it's largely ripped from [Pavel Dobryakov's WebGL Navier-Stokes implementation](https://github.com/PavelDoGreat/WebGL-Fluid-Simulation).
-I'm extremely grateful for such a quality codebase to learn from-- adapting this code was the most personally challenging technical hurdle I faced building the game.
+Sandspiel's fluid simulation usually really stands out to people who play with it, which makes me feel a little bit guilty, because it's largely ripped from [Pavel Dobryakov's WebGL Navier-Stokes implementation](https://github.com/PavelDoGreat/WebGL-Fluid-Simulation).
+I'm extremely grateful to have had such a quality implementation to learn from-- adapting this code was the most personally challenging technical hurdle I faced building the game.

-Adapting the code was difficult because, in order to have interactions between the wind (simulated on the GPU) and the particles (simulated on the CPU), I needed to pass data from Web Assembly to WebGL (in the same fashion as I mentioned for the rendering), and from WebGL back into to Web Assembly (this bit was trickier).
+Adapting the code was difficult because, in order to have interactions between the wind (simulated on the GPU) and the particles (simulated on the CPU), I needed to pass data from Web Assembly to WebGL (in the same fashion as I mentioned for the rendering), _and_ from WebGL back into to Web Assembly (this bit was trickier, as WebGL can by picky about which buffers are readable, and when you can read from them).

-I also needed to do this in a way that only used WebGL features available on phones - WebGl is a pretty complicated spec, and for hardware and driver reasons, not all of it is available on all devices.
+I also needed to do this in a way that used only the subset WebGL features supported on most phones - WebGl is a pretty large spec, and for hardware and driver reasons, not all of it is available on all devices.

-The texture types they support required some munging, because the fluid simulation is done with floats, but to support phones I could only move data in or out of the shaders via unsigned byte textures)
+The texture types they support required some munging, because the fluid simulation is done with floats, but to support phones I could only move data in or out of the shaders via unsigned byte textures.

 There’s also a maximum # of simultaneously bound texture units of 8, and I had to plug a lot of gaps in my knowledge of how OpenGL works in order to correctly bind textures for each shader and stay under that limit.